 Two Mendocino lighthouses accept overnight guests.
 Neither of them has beds in the lighthouse itself, but the lodgings are nearby.

 Point Cabrillo Light Station has two houses and two cottages for rent, including the lightkeeper's quarters.
 At Point Arena Lighthouse, you can stay in former lightkeeper's quarters.
 They have several houses, apartments, and rooms for rent.

 Finding a B&B

 Mendocino has more bed and breakfast inns than it does hotels.
 You'll find some of them on Tripadvisor, but it's a good idea also to try bedandbreakfast.com, which gives you a handy place to check on many of them at once.

-I love to rent a big house and invite a bunch of friends to join me (or rent a small one to have all to myself).
+You can rent a big house and invite a bunch of friends to join you (or rent a small one to have all to yourself).
 You'll find communities with lots of houses to rent in Irish Beach and Sea Ranch (which is technically in Sonoma County, but only a few miles south of the Mendocino County line).
 It's also worth checking Airbnb for whole house rentals, where you may find the best prices.